Incense in Japan: History

 Even today, there is a strong relationship and holistic approach in kōdō between fragrant scent, the senses, the human spirit, and nature.
-The spirituality and refined concentration that is central to kōdō places it on the same level as kadō and chadō.
+The spirituality and refined concentration that is central to kōdō (the Way of Incense) places it on the same level as kadō (the Way of Flowers) and chadō/sadō (the Way of Tea).

 The start of the Edo period in the 19th century saw major changes in the history and production of incense.
-Senkō incense sticks became more widely available to the general public as production method shifted to an industrial scale.
-At the start of the 20th century, mainichi-kō, or "everyday incense" was developed by the master craftsman Kitō Yujiro during the Meiji and Taishō era.
+Senkō incense sticks became more widely available to the general public as production methods shifted to an industrial scale.
+At the start of the 20th century, mainichi-kō, or "everyday incense" was developed by the master craftsman Kitō Yūjirō during the Meiji and Taishō era.

-Today companies such as Nippon Kodo, Shoyeido, and Baieido are some of the most established suppliers for incense.
+Today companies such as Nippon Kodo, Shoyeido, and Baieido are some of the most established suppliers of incense.